yslai95/awesome-nest-boilerplate-fastify/README.md

-# Awesome NestJS Boilerplate v8
+# Awesome NestJS Boilerplate Fastify v8

 [![Awesome NestJS](https://img.shields.io/badge/Awesome-NestJS-blue.svg?longCache=true&style=flat-square)](https://github.com/juliandavidmr/awesome-nestjs)

 > This is an ever-evolving, very opinionated architecture and dev environment for new node projects using [NestJS](https://nestjs.com).
 Questions, feedback, and for now, even bikeshedding are welcome. 😄

+This is a fork from https://github.com/NarHakobyan/awesome-nest-boilerplate with [Fastify](https://www.fastify.io/) support

 ## Getting started